← Back to Blog

 Methodology

-AI synthetic consumers now achieve 85%+ distributional similarity to human survey panels (PyMC Labs, 2025).
-That number raises an obvious question: how do they actually work, and should you trust a simulated consumer over a real one?
+AI synthetic consumers now achieve approximately 90% of human test-retest reliability across 57 surveys and 9,300 real responses (Maier et al., 2025).
+That number raises an obvious question: how do synthetic consumers actually work, and should you trust them over a real panel?

 Most AI survey tools treat language models as simple question-answering machines.
 You ask "would you buy this?" and get a generic yes or no. That approach produces unreliable, undifferentiated results.
-Real synthetic consumer research requires a validated methodology with demographic grounding, multi-dimensional scoring, and distributional validation.
+Real synthetic consumer research requires a validated methodology with demographic grounding, independent multi-dimensional scoring, and distributional validation against human data.

-This guide explains the Faceted Likert Rating (FLR) methodology, its validation against 9,300 human responses across 57 surveys, and where it falls short.
+This guide explains the Faceted Likert Rating (FLR) methodology, its validation against real human responses, and where it falls short.
 If you're earlier in the process, start with our guide on how to validate a product idea.

 Key Takeaways

-• Persona conditioning, not simple prompting, drives response quality
+• Persona conditioning, not simple prompting, drives response diversity

 • Best used for concept screening, not as a replacement for all research

 Synthetic consumer research uses large language models to simulate demographically targeted consumer responses to product concepts.
 95% of senior research leaders are already using or planning to adopt synthetic data within 12 months (Qualtrics, 2025).
-This methodology is moving from academic experiment to industry standard faster than most practitioners realize.
+The methodology has moved from academic experiment to industry standard faster than most practitioners expected.

 The core idea is straightforward.
 Instead of recruiting hundreds of human respondents, you condition a language model on specific demographic and psychographic attributes, then collect its responses to your product concept.
-The result is a panel of synthetic consumers, each representing a distinct demographic profile, generating both quantitative scores and qualitative feedback.
+The result is a panel of synthetic consumers, each with a unique personality shaped by their demographic profile, generating both quantitative scores and qualitative feedback.

 But isn't that just asking ChatGPT for an opinion?
 Not remotely.
-The difference between reliable synthetic research and unreliable AI guessing comes down to three things: how you condition the model, how you score the responses, and how you validate the outputs against real human data.
+The difference between reliable synthetic research and unreliable AI guessing comes down to three things: how you build each consumer's personality, how you score their responses, and how you validate the outputs against real human data.

-A simple AI survey asks a language model "would you buy this product?" and records whatever it says.
+A simple AI survey asks a language model "would you buy this product?" and records the answer.
 There's no demographic grounding.
 No variance.
 No statistical basis for the response.
 You get one generic opinion that reflects the model's average training data, not any specific consumer segment.

 Synthetic consumer research takes a fundamentally different approach.
-Each call to the language model includes a full persona profile: age, income bracket, location, education level, interests, and buying behavior.
-This conditioning produces variance that mirrors real consumer panels.
+Each consumer receives a unique psychographic profile grounded in their demographics: age, income bracket, location, education level, interests, and purchasing psychology.
 A 28-year-old urban professional responds differently than a 55-year-old suburban retiree, because the model encodes different behavioral patterns for each demographic profile.

 Persona conditioning is the core differentiator between reliable synthetic research and unreliable AI surveys.
-Columbia University's digital twin approach, which uses similar demographic conditioning, achieved 88% accuracy predicting consumer preferences (Columbia Business School via HBR, 2025).
+Columbia University's digital twin approach, which uses similar demographic conditioning, achieved 85% accuracy predicting consumer preferences (HBR, 2025).
 The technique works because LLMs encode demographic behavioral patterns from their training data.

 Without demographic conditioning, LLMs default to generic, middle-of-the-road responses.
 Every answer sounds like it comes from the same moderately interested, moderately skeptical, moderately affluent person.
 That's useless for product research.